 This website is primarily intended to promote Paul Fisher’s work as a freelance academic interested in effective public policy.
-Specific topics include: monetary policy, climate change, sustainable finance, competition policy, financial markets including precious metals, prudential supervision and regulation, debt management and current macroeconomic policy issues.
+Specific topics include: monetary policy and central banking more broadly, climate change, sustainable finance, competition policy, financial markets including precious metals, prudential supervision and regulation, debt management and current macroeconomic policy issues.

 Paul has affiliations/positions with, but is not employed by, a number of academic institutions including:

-Richmond, the American International University in London, where he has been a vistimg professor in business and finance for some years and has recently joined their new Well-being Research Centre.
+Richmond, the American International University in London, where he has been a visting professor in business and finance for some years and has recently joined their new Well-being Research Centre.

 The London Institute of Banking and Finance where he chaired the Board of Trustees from mid 2011-mid 2017.